Locations

 Overview

 In Logging, log buckets are regional resources: the infrastructure that stores, indexes, and searches your logs is located in a specific geographical location.
-Google manages that infrastructure so that your applications are available redundantly across the zones within that region.
+Google Cloud manages that infrastructure so that your applications are available redundantly across the zones within that region.

 Your organization might be required to store its logs data in specific regions.
 The primary factors in selecting the region where your logs are stored include meeting your organization's latency, availability, or compliance requirements.
 When selecting a region for logs storage, consider the locations of the other Google Cloud products and services that your application uses.